wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage                October 2016

+6. Benefits

+   The techniques described in this document provide a number of benefits, including (in no specific order):

+   Reduced latency:  By answering directly from cache, validating
+      resolvers can immediately inform clients that the name they are looking for does not exist, improving the user experience.

    Decreased recursive server load:  By answering negative queries from
       the cache, validating servers avoid having to send a query and